lacinoire/master-thesis/tool/readme.md

 # Our research prototype for you!
 To try all our analyses yourself :)

-This folder should contain all the necessary out & input for you to try out our build log information extraction tool.
+This folder contains all the necessary in &- output for you to try out our build log information extraction tool.
+The ruby tool is essentially a wrapper to call R and Python programs under ../r-extractions, so make sure you have the appropriate dependencies for each installed.

 ## Input